 As far as the general site dependence of the hydrogen adsorption energies on the low-index copper surfaces is concerned, we observe that hydrogen prefers to be located at the high-coordination adsorption sites.
 This is also true for the (110) Cu surface.
-Note that the hollow site at the (110) surface corresponds to adsorption on top of the second layer atom in the trough so that this site is effectively also a low-coordination adsorption site.
+Note that the hollow site at the

-The delocalized Cu sp states cause a strong attraction of the hydrogen towards the surface.
-On the other hand, close to the surface Pauli repulsion sets in because of the increasing overlap with the orbitals of the substrate atoms .
-At the high coordination sites, however, the hydrogen atom can minimize its distance to the surface plane while keeping a maximum distance to the nearest Cu atoms.
-This is illustrated in Table I where we have listed the height h of the adsorbate position with respect to the uppermost Cu plane and the distances d{Cu-H} between the hydrogen atom and the nearest Cu atom in addition to the adsorption energies for the Cu(111) and Cu(100) surface.
+(110) surface corresponds to adsorption on top of the second layer atom in the trough so that this site is effectively also a low-coordination adsorption site.
+Now according to the d-band model the interaction between a hydrogen atom and the copper d-band should be repulsive, hence one would not expect that it is energetically favorable to build up many bonds between the hydrogen 1s and the Cu d states.
+On the other, the delocalized Cu sp states lead to a strong attraction of the hydrogen towards the surface.
+At the high-coordination sites, the hydrogen atom can minimize its distance to the surface plane while keeping a maximum distance to the nearest Cu atom.
+This is illustrated in Table 1 where we have listed the height h of the adsorbate position with respect to the uppermost Cu plane and the distances $d{Cu-H}$ between the hydrogen atom and the nearest Cu atom in addition to the adsorption energies for the Cu(111) and Cu(100) surface.